 • Measure flour properly using a kitchen scale or the spoon and level method.

 • Use just 1/2 cup of batter for smaller funnel cakes.
-You’ll end up with more of them!
+Or for a similar airy, fried dessert try my beignets.

 More fun desserts to make: fruit pizza, churro cupcakes, and s’mores pie!